When To Give Up On A Girl: Dealing With Repetitive Rejection

 Engage your emotions

-One of the ways you can find closure when you stop pursuing a girl is to find a healthy medium to channel your feelings.
+One of the ways you can find closure when you stop pursuing a woman is to find a healthy medium to channel your feelings.
 There is no greater medium for self-expression, like creating art.
 For some people, they choose to write about their experience, while others choose to sing about theirs.
 Those who can’t write would often take up reading, and those who can’t sing would usually find comfort in listening to music.
 Whatever you do, just ensure you aren’t bottling up any feelings of resentment.

 Suppressing your emotions will only make them more toxic, which could even hurt your relationship with other people.
 Suppressed feelings are like monsters in a cage: they keep growing, and no matter how many years they spend locked up, they will remain capable of hurting you.
 Put as much effort into outgrowing whatever feelings you had for her instead of using your experience as a sober armor against pain.
 You can share your feelings with a trusted friend or relative, be honest with how you feel, and don’t reject their attempts to comfort you.